andreypopp/backbone.viewdsl/README.md

           """

 This way `renderDOM` method will also return a promise but the one which resolves to DOM node which is rendered from template.
+As a second argument `renderDOM` accepts an object which provides "local" values to template context so actual context's prototype chain looks like `localContext -> this`.

 ## View instantiation